15 Of My Exclusive Marriage Advice To New Parents

 Balancing Parenthood and Your Relationship: Why Team Matters:

-A new baby brings with him new responsibilities.
-But my one main marriage advice to new parents is not to overload either of the two with those responsibilities.
-Share the responsibilities equally, and know rearing of a child is a team effort—that will release tension and prevent resentment from building up in a relationship.
+A new baby brings him new responsibilities.
+But my one main marriage advice to new parents is not to overload either of them with those responsibilities.
+Share the responsibilities equally, and know that rearing a child is a team effort—that will release tension and prevent resentment from building up in a relationship.

 To do this effectively, talk openly about your expectations.
 Who will handle night feedings?
 How will chores be divided?
 These conversations ensure that no one feels overburdened, and both partners are on the same page.
 As a team, you’ll feel more connected and better able to cope with the challenges of parenting.